HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 The client version of `hathor-core` at which this feature was defined.

+### Validation

+Validation of attribute values in the `Criteria` class are done in the class itself by using [pydantic's custom validation features](https://docs.pydantic.dev/usage/validators/) available through `BaseModel`.
+This type of validation covers "intra-criteria" rules, such as making sure that `minimum_activation_height <= timeout_height` and that some attributes must be multiples of `EVALUATION_INTERVAL`.

+Rules that should be enforced between different `Criteria` instances should be defined in a `validate()` or similar method in the `Feature` class, where all criteria for different features are defined, and can be compared.
+This includes for example checking that no two features use the same name, and that no two features use the same bit concurrently.

 ### Examples

 Some criteria configuration examples can be found in the table in the [Explorer User Interface] section.
 There,